Case Study

 - Proposed record-breaking cable stayed road bridge

-Mississippi River Bridge would be a record-breaking, cable-stayed structure linking the
+Mississippi River Bridge would have been a record-breaking, cable-stayed structure linking the

 States of Illinois and Missouri in the USA, helping to relieve traffic on other bridges